boisei0/aiotumblr/README.md

 # aiotumblr
-The following repository contains the code for `aiotumblr`, an OAuth 1.0a API client for Tumblr that runs on top of `aiohttp`.
+The following repository contains the code for `aiotumblr_core`, an OAuth 1.0a API client for Tumblr that runs on top of `aiohttp`.
 As a result, the client won't block when running requests.

 ## Design choices